adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

    .. code-block:: bash

-      $ flwr new quickstart-docker-compose --framework PyTorch --username flower
+      $ flwr new quickstart-compose --framework PyTorch --username flower

 #.
 Export the path of the newly created project.
-The Path should be relative to the location of the
+The path should be relative to the location of the
    Docker Compose files:

    .. code-block:: bash

-      $ export PROJECT_DIR=quickstart-docker-compose
+      $ export PROJECT_DIR=quickstart-compose

    Setting the ``PROJECT_DIR`` helps Docker Compose locate the ``pyproject.toml`` file, allowing it to install dependencies in the SuperExec and SuperNode images correctly.